Ensure your CV format is structured to best highlight your unique experience and life situation.

 Before you begin writing, make sure you know how to write a CV in a way that best emphasises your strengths.

 Psychologists help people with various mental or physical health conditions by delivering a range of treatments and assessments.
-Comprehensive training, collaboration skills, and an excellent bedside manner are essential qualities in any practitioner, and you should clearly demonstrate them on your psychologist CV whenever you apply for a job.
+Comprehensive training, collaboration skills, and an excellent bedside manner are essential qualities in any practitioner, and you should clearly highlight them when writing your CV.

 Here are three psychologist CV tips that’ll help advance your job application through the recruitment process.